MiguelArmendariz/create-react-app-yarn/README.md

-# react-app-template-npm
+# react-app-template-yarn
-This project is a basic template for a react application using webpack, and npm as package manager.
-That's why the repository name has npm at the end.
+This project is a basic template for a react application using webpack, and YARN as package manager.
+That's why the repository name has YARN at the end.

 ## Content
 * Webpack configuration for local and prebuild.